Abdeljalil-Bouchfar/CPP-Modules/README.md

 | private | Private members are only accessible from within the class itself, and cannot be accessed byanyobjects or functions outside of the class.
 This is often used for data members that should not bemodifieddirectly, as well as for member functions that are only used internally by the class itself. |

 ## Inheritance
-Inheritance in C++ is a way to create a new class (known as a derived class) from an existing class (knownas   a base class).
+Inheritance is a way to create a new class (known as a derived class) from an existing class (knownas   a base class).
 The derived class inherits all `non-private` data members and all `non-private` memberfunctions of the base class and can also add its own data members and member functions.

 ```cpp
 #include <iostream>